 Volunteers in this project will work with children aged between 6-16 years and teach them English.
 Volunteers can follow the official curriculum or use their own methods in order to make the class more interactive and fun.
 Volunteers can also organize debates or discussions between students to encourage them to speak, and gain confidence when using English.

-The volunteers teach English to the young monks, whose ages range from 6-14 years old.
+The volunteers at this Sri Lanka volunteer opportunity teach English to the young monks, whose ages range from 6-14 years old.
 The teaching focus is on developing the monks' conversational skills, and volunteer teachers are encouraged to share their own life stories and experiences, and have the students do the same.

 This project is divided into 3 parts, elephant conservation, eco-farming, and teaching, and the volunteer's responsibilities may vary in each section.
 The volunteers may assist mahouts (handlers) to care for and feed the elephants; grow vegetables, fruits, and herbs, or teach English to children in small, under resourced schools.

-Volunteers in this project live close to the elephant orphanage, where they help mahouts to clean the enclosures, bottle feed baby elephants, prepare milk and food for the older elephants, and participate in the elephant bathing ritual in a local river.
+Volunteers in this volunteering in Sri Lanka project live close to the elephant orphanage, where they help mahouts to clean the enclosures, bottle feed baby elephants, prepare milk and food for the older elephants, and participate in the elephant bathing ritual in a local river.

 As RCDP is a well established organization in the volunteering market, they have hundreds of reviews from volunteers all over the world.
-It’s the highest rated volunteer organization in the market, which indicates that it’s a trusted, safe, and affordable, choice when booking a volunteer program in Sri Lanka.
+It’s the highest rated volunteer organization in the market, which indicates that it’s a trusted, safe, and affordable, choice when booking.

 The application fee of 269 USD - divided as follows: